 Board of Directors

 President, Brynn Foster, is the Founder of Voyaging Foods, a bakehouse & miller of canoe-plant flour based food products.
 Named 2019 "Island Innovator of the Year" (voted by Hawaii Venture Capital Association).
 Raised in California, graduated from Pepperdine University, Brynn moved to the islands to be closer to her heritage.
-She grows canoe-plants on their family's 7-acre homestead with her husband and children to combine her passion for indigenous knowledge, her Hawaiian heritage and food sovereignty.
+She grows canoe-plants on their family's 7-acre homestead with her children to combine her passion for indigenous knowledge, her Hawaiian heritage and food sovereignty.